kevinbluer/bluer-notes-jekyll/quotes.md

 - "The limits of the possible can only be defined by going beyond them into the impossible.", Arthur C. Clarke
 - "A person who never made a mistake never tried anything new.", Albert Einstein
 - "The person who does not read is no better off than the person who can't read.", Mark Twain
+- "Always be on the lookout for the presence of wonder", E.B.
+White

 #### Business